Probing multiple populations of compact binaries with third-generation gravitational-wave detectors: Results

-Having shown how a simple non-parametric model can already provide insight into the existence of an high-redshift population of BBHs, we now repeat the hierarchical inference using the phenomenological model described in Sec.~\ref{sec:stats}.
-The quantities that are measured, their meaning and the priors are fully described in Appendix~\ref{sec:phenom} and~\ref{app:hyperprior}.
+Having shown how a simple non-parametric model can already provide insight into the existence of a high-redshift population of BBHs, we now repeat the hierarchical inference using the phenomenological model described in Appendix~\ref{sec:phenom}.

-We start by showing the posteriors on the peak of the merger rate density for the Pop~III BBHs, this time obtained as one of the parameters on which their phenomenological model depends, in Fig.~\ref{fig:secondPeaks}, green violins.
+We start by showing the posteriors on the peak of the merger rate density for the Pop~III BBHs, this time obtained as one of the parameters of the phenomenological Pop.~III model~\footnote{That is, $z_{\rm{III}}$ of the Pop.~III model described in Appendix~\ref{sec:phenom}}, in Fig.~\ref{fig:secondPeaks}, green violins.
 Remembering that the orange violins in the same plot reports the measurement we obtained with the GPR approach, we find that the two methods yield very consistent results, with the widths of 95\% credible intervals varying by $\sim 10\%$ at most.
 The consistency between the two approaches highlights the promise of the nonparametric approach in revealing the existence and location of an high-redshift population.
-However. as we have emphasized, the phenomenological model directly describes the morphology of each sub-population and thus allows extracting information about each individual population, which cannot be accessed by the nonparametric approach.
+However, the phenomenological model directly describes the morphology of each subpopulation and thus allows extracting information about each individual population, which cannot be accessed by the nonparametric approach.

-In Fig.~\ref{fig:PMPos} we show the inferred $\nz$ for the simulated $\fGtoMain=0.5$ universes without (left panel) and with (right panel) Pop~III binaries~\footnote{These are the same two universes of Fig.~\ref{fig:GPRPos}}.
+In Fig.~\ref{fig:PMPos} we show the inferred $\nz$ for the simulated $\fGtoMain=0.5$ universes with (right panel) and without (left panel) Pop~III binaries~\footnote{These are the same two universes of Fig.~\ref{fig:GPRPos}}.
 For each population, the solid line represents the true merger rate, whereas the dashed line and the colored bands represents the median, and the 68\%/95\% credible intervals.

 The total $\nz$ (black colored band) can be well constrained within a few percent level up to $z\sim6$.
 For $\fIII=0$, the relative uncertainty rises to ${\sim}100\%$ at $z\gtrsim10$.
 Even at low redshift, the uncertainty of $\nF$ (orange color band) and $\nG$ (blue color band) is about $50\%$, ${\sim}10$ times larger than that of the total rate, $\nz$.
 This is because the morphology of $\nF$ and $\nG$ is similar at $z\lesssim3$, where most of the BBHs can be detected with a precise distance measurement.
 Conversely, $\nF$ and $\nG$ are easier to distinguish at $z\gtrsim5$ where, as discussed before, $\nG$ is declining more rapidly than $\nF$, which instead has a long tail at $z\gtrsim 8$.
 Overall, the similarity in the morphology of the low-redshift volumetric merger rate of the two dominating channels induces degeneracies, hence boosts uncertainties, in the the individual merger rates, $\nF$ and \nG.